mmalcek/basicToOauth/README.md

 scopes:
   - "https://outlook.office365.com/EWS.AccessAsUser.All" # Scopes for the target service
 ```
 host 127.0.0.1 is HIGHLY RECOMMENDED because comunication between relay service and your application is not encrypted.
+In other words, basicToOauth app should be on the same machine as your application.

 ### Installation options: